Zeolite: Properties

 Microscopic structure of a zeolite (mordenite) framework, assembled from corner-sharing SiO_{4} tetrahedra.
 Sodium is present as an extra-framework cation (in green).
 Si atoms can be partially replaced by Al or other tetravalent metals.

 Zeolites are white solids with ordinary handling properties, like many routine aluminosilicate minerals, e.g. feldspar.
 They have the general formula (MAlO2)(SiO2)_{x}(H2O)_{y}| where M^{+} is usually H^{+} and Na^{+}.
 The Si/Al ratio is variable, which provides a means to tune the properties.
 Zeolites with a Si/Al ratios higher than about 3 are classified as high-silica zeolites, which tend to be more hydrophobic.
 The H^{+} and Na^{+} can be replaced by diverse cations, because zeolites have ion exchange properties.
 The nature of the cations influences the porosity of zeolites.

 Zeolites have microporous structures with a typical diameter of 0.3–0.8 nm.
-Like most aluminosilicates, the framework is formed by linking of aluminum and silicon atoms by oxides.
+Like most aluminosilicates, the framework is formed by linking of aluminium and silicon atoms by oxides.
 This linking leads to a 3-dimensional network of Si-O-Al, Si-O-Si, and Al-O-Al linkages.
-The aluminum centers are negatively charged, which requires an accompanying cation.
+The aluminium centers are negatively charged, which requires an accompanying cation.
 These cations are hydrated during the formation of the materials.
 The hydrated cations interrupt the otherwise dense network of Si-O-Al, Si-O-Si, and Al-O-Al linkage, leading to regular water-filled cavities.
 Because of the porosity of the zeolite, the water can exit the material through channels.
 Because of the rigidity of the zeolite framework, the loss of water does not result in collapse of the cavities and channels.

-Their ability to generate voids within a rigid solid – underpins the use of zeolites as catalysts and molecular sieves.
+Their ability to generate voids within a rigid solid underpins the use of zeolites as catalysts and molecular sieves.
 They possess high physical and chemical stability due to the covalent bonding within their framework.
 Some are hydrophobic and thus are suited for adsorption of hydrophobic molecules such as hydrocarbons.
 In addition to that, high-silica zeolites are H^{+} exchangeable, unlike natural zeolites, and are used as solid acid catalysts.
 The high silica zeolites especially are sufficiently acidic to protonate hydrocarbons.
 These are used for fluid catalytic cracking in petrochemical industry.
 Cracking catalysts become poisoned by carbonaceous residues.
 These residues can be combusted without major damage to the host zeolite, a further testament to their robustness.
 For some applications, such regenerated zeolites are called equilibrium catalysts.